s1seven/schema-tools/README.md

 Process:

 1. Update the schema in question
-2. Check and update the types using the create-schema-interfaces CLI tool (paste in the path to the updated schema when prompted)
+2. Check and update the types using the `create-schema-interfaces` CLI tool (paste in the path to the updated schema when prompted)
+3. If necessary, make changes in `generateContent.ts` and run `npm run build`.
+   If `generateContent.ts` has been changed and built, copy the contents of `dist/generateContent.js` to the schema repository and replace the contents of `generate-pdf.min.js` with the new minified code
-3. For a new Release Candidate, add a new fixture (used for testing)
+4. For a new Release Candidate, add a new fixture (used for testing)

 // Insert here instructions on how to create a new fixture